alugili/ModernArchitectureShop/README.md

 Modern Architecture Shop - Autoscaler
 ======================
-Modern Architecture Shop is a clean-lightweight .NET Microservices application, demonstrate the use of Dapr to build Microservices-based applications.
+Modern Architecture Shop is a clean-lightweight .NET Microservices application, demonstrate the use of **Dapr** to build Microservices-based applications.

 Open Invitation: Any developer is welcome to join our team!
 Just send me a request.

-The application UI</br>
+**The application UI**

 <img src="./docs/images/Modern-Architecture-Shop-Autoscaler/ShopMainWindow.JPG">
 <img src="./docs/images/Modern-Architecture-Shop-Autoscaler/Products.JPG">
 <img src="./docs/images/Modern-Architecture-Shop-Autoscaler/Basket.JPG">

 The implemented application architect is still based on the classic Microservices architectural style; we have a collection of DDD-services, which are working together to build the system.

 <img src="./docs/images/Modern-Architecture-Shop-Autoscaler/CA_Diagram.png">

 The diagram above is created with Draw.io.
 Draw.io is a free online diagram software.

-Roadmap
+**Roadmap**

 - Finishing the Order and Payment services.
 - The first challenge is scaling the application out.
 I give an example which provides Proof of the Concept for containers scaling and testing the system with Chaos Monkey Tests.
 - Changing the services to Actors with a scaling concept.
 - Finally, using KEDA.
 KEDA is a Kubernetes-based Event-Driven Autoscaler (Horizontal Pod Autoscaler)

-Modern Architecture Shop
+**Modern Architecture Shop**

 In this version, I have done more clean architecture and clean code stuff:
 - I have separated the application from the Infrastructure.